 Currently, I think Far Cry 5 is one of the most impressive open-world first person shooter games out there right now.
 I think it could potentially rival hit masterpieces like Bioshock and Bioshock Infinite, which is a rather bold claim for someone to make in today’s gaming landscape but that is one I will stand by.
 It is something that has something for everybody, casuals and veterans alike.
-Players of the last few Far Cry games won’t find themselves disappointed with this new outing in the psychotic open-world adventure series.
-The series is still very much determined to keep in touch with the vibes players may have gotten from 2012’s Far Cry 3.
+Players of the last few Far Cry games won’t find themselves disappointed with this new outing in the psychotic open-world adventure series that proves the series is still very much determined to keep in touch with the vibes players may have gotten from 2012’s Far Cry 3.
 They’ll actually feel like they are right at home again as the game does deviate and perfect the classic open-world formula that Far Cry and Ubisoft are known for.
 It does mark two welcome firsts to the franchise which I know a lot of people will appreciate once they get into the groove of things like the story.
 It is the first Far Cry game to take place on American soil and the first to give players an opportunity to craft the experiences that they have with their protagonist.
 This is a pretty significant move by Ubisoft as they expand their efforts across all of their titles to develop them to have a choose your own adventure style of play.
 This is an agenda that has made all of their titles all that more enticing to veterans and new players who may be unfamiliar with many of their AAA titles which we saw them implement with last year’s Assassin’s Creed Origins, which did receive rave reviews for this methodology.

 As players begin their adventure into Hope County, a fictional setting in Montana, they won’t be able to settle down for a quick breather.
 As you start to run down some dirt road it won’t take long before you wind up in a shoot-out with cultists who are trying to capture you or getting mauled by a possessed grizzly bear, and taking cover from bombs being dropped on you by an air plane.
 There’s just so much to do to the point it can get a little overwhelming, but in a good way which is very reminiscent of Assassin’s Creed Origins.
 It’s better to constantly be active and occupied in a game versus being limited in what you can do and when you can do it as that would just make for a tedious gameplay experience, something Far Cry 5 isn’t.
 Luckily, players won’t have to take on the Eden’s Gate cult by themselves if things get to be a little more challenging.
 The entire game can be played cooperatively online with other players or through an in-game system known as Guns for Hire as well as Fangs for Hire, which allows players to call up a human or animal AI to take on the cultists with them for additional support or fetch weapons to help them out in when they get into a jam.